-Robert Zemeckis’s (director of Forrest Gump) “The Walk” is an incredible biopic based on the real life story of a young wire walk artist Philippe Petit and his friends who dreamt of attaining the impossible feat of walking in the void between the World Trade Center towers.
+Robert Zemeckis’s (director of Forrest Gump) “The Walk” is an incredible biopic based on the real-life story of a young wire walk artist Philippe Petit and his friends who dreamt of attaining the impossible feat of walking in the void between the World Trade Center towers.

-The tightrope walk by Petit (played by Joseph Gordon-Levitt) on the morning of August 7, 1974 was an artistic coup (you also say artistic crime) which stunned those who were witnesses to the moment and even to those who read about the French guy in newspapers around the world.
+The tightrope walk by Petit (played by Joseph Gordon-Levitt) on the morning of August 7, 1974, was an artistic coup (you also say artistic crime) that stunned those who were witnesses to the moment and even to those who read about the French guy in newspapers around the world.
 Nevertheless, the 21st century is different when the Twin Towers became very emotionally attached to many around the world after the attack of September 11, 2001.

-The film is not just about great direction or acting; it’s about the accomplishment of an individual and his daredevil dream of tying a 200 feet long cable across two towers above 1350 feet high, which eventually became the reality.
+The film is not just about the great direction or acting; it’s about the accomplishment of an individual and his daredevil dream of tying a 200 feet long cable across two towers above 1350 feet high, which eventually became the reality.
 Philippe Petit who was only 24 then spent 45 minutes on the wire walking across it not just once or twice but eight times.

 ‘The Walk’ while focused more on that event, also has a small portion dedicated to Petit’s backstory, childhood, and early life, which although not explored much at least set the tone and the pace of the story that followed.
 Interestingly, I also loved the performances by the supporting actors led by Ben Kingsley as Papa Rudy (Petit’s mentor) and Charlotte Le Bon as Annie (his love interest).